-The costs of treating mesothelioma are often very high, with major expenses including diagnostic procedures, primary therapies, palliative care, travel, and more.
+The costs of treating mesothelioma are often very high.
 Many mesothelioma patients try to recover these costs by seeking legal compensation.

-- Mesothelioma treatment costs can range from tens of thousands of dollars to over a million dollars.
+Mesothelioma treatment costs can can even reach over a million dollars.

-- Secondary expenses related to mesothelioma include travel costs, lost wages, interest on debt, and more.
+Secondary expenses include travel costs, lost wages, interest on debt, and more.

-- Help is available for mesothelioma patients and their families to pay for the high costs of treatment.
+Help is available for patients and their families to pay for the high costs of treatment.

 Mesothelioma is an aggressive form of cancer, and treating it often requires a range of expensive procedures, prescriptions, and palliative measures.
 These costs can accumulate quickly, rising into hundreds of thousands of dollars.
 In some cases, medical costs for mesothelioma can reach over a million dollars.